nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     application shown on the Application List Panel.
 5. `exit`: Exits sprINT.
 Notice that there is no need to save your data manually, as sprINT does it for you automatically.

 Congratulations on completing the tutorial!
-For the complete list of commands, you can refer to the **[Command Summary](#7-command-summary)** section.
-For more details about each command, you can read on for the next section on **[Features](#4-features)**.
+For the complete list of available commands, you may refer to the **[Command Summary](#7-command-summary)** section.
+For more details about each command, you may read on for the next section on **[Features](#4-features)**.

 #### *Return to the [Table of Contents](#table-of-contents).*